 - In Configure > Actions, the Actions list doesn’t include these automated actions: Revoke the device, Selectively wipe the device, and Completely wipe the device.

 - In Manage > Devices, the Security Actions list no longer includes the Revoke and Selective Wipe device actions.
-You can still use a security action to perform a Full Wipe action, as needed.
+You can still use a security action to do a Full Wipe action, as needed.

 iOS appends the words “Lost iPad” to what you type in the Message in the Security Actions screen.